Below are a few FAQs. There’s only a few because much more is explained on the Engineer Briefing Notes page, but people expect FAQ pages 😉

 You should aim to spend the money within a year of winning.
 After 6 months we’d like to have a firm plan of how you’ll be spending it.

-During an event – the best way to contact us is in the staffroom.
+During the activity – the best way to contact us is in the staffroom.
 There will always be a moderator or two in there chatting about sandwiches and updating teachers and engineers about system problems or live chat changes.

 We strongly recommend Twitter as a way to keep in touch with us, and with your fellow contestants.
 There is always a lot of online camaraderie with engineers giving each other tips, sharing fears and joking around.
 The I’m an Engineer team will also be passing on the latest event news and so on.

-Do bear in mind though that Twitter is a public medium and students taking part in the event may read what you say.
+Do bear in mind though that Twitter is a public medium and students taking part in the activity may read what you say.